crownstone/crownstone-homey/README.md

 ![Configuration of Crownstone in the Homey GUI](doc/homey-gui-crownstone-app-config.png)

-The `sphere id` can be found through using the [Crownstone cloud API](https://cloud.crownstone.rocks).
-Get first your access token by logging in, find your `user id` by the `/users/me` endpoint and then do the proper REST call to get all your spheres:

-    access_token=XXXXXXXXXXXXXXX
-	user_id=XXXXXXXXXXXX
-    curl -s -X GET "https://cloud.crownstone.rocks/api/users/$user_id/spheres?access_token=$access_token"

-Check <https://github.com/mrquincle/crownstone-bash> for utility functions that do this automatically.
-You can do also perform this all in the web interface.
-This is also described in the Homey GUI.
+## sphere id

+The `sphere id` that will be used behind the scenes is the one where the user is located.
+This is obtained automatically via the [Crownstone cloud API](https://cloud.crownstone.rocks).

 After running you will see something like: